-- Phase 1 is about assessing the need for IMT/PIM and mobilizing support for adoption of a transfer policy. - Phase 2 is the strategic planning to organize the basic arrangements for the reform process. - Phase 3 is about resolution of key policy issues before planning for implementation can begin. - Phase 4 is about reorganizing the government agency - Phase 5 is concerned with the actual implementation of the WUAs.
+- Phase 1 is about assessing the need for IMT/PIM and mobilizing support for adoption of a transfer policy. - Phase 2 is the strategic planning to organize the basic arrangements for the reform process. - Phase 3 is about resolution of key policy issues before the Work Plan is prepared - Phase 4 is about reorganizing the government agency.
+Often this phase is considered part of the implementation - Phase 5 is concerned with the actual implementation of the WUAs.